Tobechukwu2000/Project-Topic-Idea-Generator-Using-Cohere/README.md

 https://tobechukwu2000-project-topic-idea-ge-cohere-project-idea-jtkbmk.streamlitapp.com/
 ## Acknowledgements

- - This app was built using the NLP toolkit provided by [Cohere](https://https://cohere.ai/)
+ - The back-end of this app was built using the NLP toolkit provided by [Cohere](https://https://cohere.ai/)

 ![Cohere Logo](https://i.postimg.cc/8kRWyv3y/cohere-logo.png)